FernandoFH/SRE/Config_Tunnel_remote.md

 _platzi to be like host in .ssh/config_

-- Access the local machineEn
+- Access the local machinen

 * In local machine:
 install *openssh-server*